The National Journalism Center

 Is there any cost to participate in the program?
 Do interns receive a scholarship for their participation in the program?

 There is no cost for interns to participate in the National Journalism Center program.
-In fact, interns receive a $1,000 monthly scholarship which is pro-rated for partial months.
+In fact, interns receive a $1,000 monthly scholarship, for three months, for a total of $3,000 per session.
 Interns frequently use part or all of their stipend to pay for housing, food, and transportation while in Washington.

 Does NJC provide housing for its interns?